 Sculpzilla in black, olive, or natural size 4-8 | Near Nuff Sculpin olive and tan size 4-6 | Slump Busters black or white | Pop’s Bugger pearl/grizzly, or black/olive size 8 | Bead Head Mini Leech olive/black size 08 | Crystal Bugger white size 12 |

-The middle blue is in its usual state right now.
-Covering water has been key and finding willing fish is the most important part.
-Deep water is the key and you will find fish poded up.
+The middle blue is fishing well right now as the ice has cleared with the warming temperatures...
+Deep water is where the fish will be and you will find fish poded up.
 This section of river is a great place to get away from people and while you wont see the same fish numbers as you will in town you will see significantly fewer people.
-Get out there while the getting is good!
-Small baetis, midges and stoneflies will be productive right now.
-Find the deeper water and youll find the fish.
-The middle blue is not a numbers game but you can occasionally find some nice fish.
+Small baetis, midges, eggs, and stoneflies will be productive right now.
+Find the deeper water and you'll find the fish.
+The middle blue is not always a numbers game but you can occasionally find some larger fish.